 8 a.m. to 4 p.m.

-The $75 registration fee includes all sessions, continental breakfast, lunch, and refreshments during the day.
-You will also receive a reference book that includes all presentation materials from the day, as well as a guide to local resources.
+The registration fee includes access to all sessions and the vendor expo, a copy of the book In an Instant: A Family’s Journey of Love and Healing by Bob and Lee Woodruff, continental breakfast, lunch, and refreshments during the day.
+You will also receive the conference manual that includes all presentation materials from the day, as well as a guide to local resources.

 Continental Breakfast Served